All of Us Are Dead: Season 2

 In April 2024, Park Chul-soo, the CEO of Film Monster, announced that the filming period was scheduled for 2024 and the premiere of the second season is set to take place in the second half of 2025.
 Netflix decided to postpone the filming schedule to 2025 for better production environment and high quality completeness.
 In June 2025, it was announced that the cast of the second season had been joined by Roh Jae-won, Lee Min-jae, Kim Si-eun, Seo Ji-hoon, Yoon Ga-i, Kim Min, Ahn Dong-goo and Ryu Sung-rok.
-Principal photography commenced on July 23, 2025.
+Principal photography commenced on July 23, 2025, and wrapped on February 18, 2026.

 Reception

-The review aggregator website Rotten Tomatoes reported an approval rating of 89% based on 27 reviews, with an average rating of 7.1/10.
-The site's critical consensus reads, "While All of Us Are Dead loses some of its bite with an overlong season, its emotional grounding puts plenty of meat on the bone."
-Metacritic gave it a weighted average score of 67 out of 100 based on reviews from 5 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the season a score of 67 out of 100, based on 5 critics, indicating "generally favorable" reviews.

 IGN rated the series a 7 out of 10 and noted that the series was "clever, thrilling, and also... a bit exhausting."
 Variety praised the series, stating it "makes the most out of its nightmarish central location to otherworldly, dizzying effect."